Kanorade/comp307ass2/README.md

 ---
 This assignment is broken into 2 parts:
 1. Part One: Neural Networks
-2. Part Two: Genetic Programming (source code is on a seperate branch, may fix it later)
+2. Part Two: Genetic Programming

 A summary of the each part and the problem its trying to solve is described below.